Viktor Petrov: Arrest and emigration

-After World War II Petrov stayed in emigration in Germany, during which he was a professor at the Ukrainian Free University in Munich.
+After World War II Petrov stayed in emigration in Germany, working as a professor at the Ukrainian Free University in Munich.
 He was also one of the founding members of the Ukrainian artist movement, a literary organization of the Ukrainian intellectual diaspora.
-At a later time Petrov disappeared from Germany under unknown circumstances.
-Later it was discovered (due to a reference to him in Aleksandr Mongait's survey book) that he returned to the Soviet Union and kept working at the Institute of Archaeology in Kyiv.
-Petrov died in 1969 and is buried in Kyiv.
+His articles published in emigration contained strong criticism of the Soviet regime, which he accused of destroying Ukrainian culture.